-Looking back, explain whether you think the outcome was a good one.
+Looking back, explain whether or not you think the outcome was a good one.

-National Empowerment

-Unit 6 National Empowerment
+• The Famous 5 Foundation, www.famous5.org

-The National Empowerment unit considers the degree to which a country, or nation, is truly independent.
-From the turn of the century until the end of World War I, many events, issues, and decisions took place as Canada worked to find its role and place in the global community.
+Unit Overview The National Empowerment unit considers the degree to which a country or nation, is truly independent.
+From the turn of the century until the end of World War I (WWI), many events, issues, and decisions took place as Canada worked to find its role and place in the global community.
 It was an era of great change that many feel empowered Canada as a nation.

-Despite Confederation, Britain initially maintained control of Canada's defense and foreign policy.
-In the early twentieth century, a number of issues and events transpired which caused many Canadians to assert that their new country should control all of its affairs.
-While there were many different motivations for, and perspectives on, reducing Canada's reliance on Britain, an increasing number of Canadians subscribed to greater national empowerment.

-World War I is often identified as a defining moment in Canada's history.
-On the battlefield, Canada contributed much to the Allied war effort and Canadians fought together for the first time.
+Despite Confederation, Britain initially maintained control of Canada's defence and foreign policy.
+In the early twentieth century, a number of issues and events led many Canadians to assert that their new country should control all of its affairs.
+While there were many perspectives on reducing Canada's reliance on Britain, an increasing number of Canadians subscribed to the goal of increasing national empowerment.
+WWI is often identified as a defining moment in Canada's history.
+On the battlefield, Canada contributed much to the Allied war effort, and Canadians fought together for the first time.
 On the home front, Canadians adapted and sacrificed in order to support the Allied war effort.
-There were, however, issues like conscription that divided Canadians.
-The degree to which Canada became nationally empowered in the years 1900-1918 is subject to debate; however, these were certainly important years in the ongoing discussion about Canada's sovereignty.

-7.6.1 identify and describe events in the early 20th century that led Canada towards independence

-7.6.2 examine Canada's participation in World War 1

-7.6.3 demonstrate an understanding of the impact of World War 1 on Canada and her people

-Unit Process and Skills Emphases
+There were, however, issues such as conscription that divided Canadians.
+The degree to which Canada became nationally empowered in the years 1900 to 1918 is subject to debate; nevertheless, these were certainly important years in the ongoing discussion about Canada's sovereignty.
+Unit Outcomes Students will be expected to 7.6.1 examine how events in the early-20th century led Canada towards independence 7.6.2 explain Canada's participation in WWI 7.6.3 analyse the impact of WWI on Canada and its people Unit Process and Skills Emphases Communication read critically employ active listening techniques develop mapping skills select media and styles appropriate to a purpose present a summary, report, or argument use various forms of group and interpersonal communications such as debating, negotiating, establishing a consensus, classifying, and mediating conflict Inquiry solve problems creatively and critically apply a variety of thinking skills and strategies recognize significant issues and perspectives in an area of inquiry

-- Read critically

-- Employ active listening techniques

-- Develop mapping skills

-- Select media and styles appropriate to a purpose

-- Present a summary, report, or argument

-- Use various forms of group and interpersonal communications such as debating, negotiating, establishing a consensus, classifying and mediating conflict

-- Solve problems creatively and critically - Apply a variety of thinking skills and strategies - Recognize significant issues and perspectives in an area of inquiry - Gather, record, evaluate, and synthesize information - Interpret meaning and the significance of information and arguments - Test data, interpretations, conclusions and arguments, for validity
+- recognize significant issues and perspectives in an area of inquiry - gather, record, evaluate, and synthesize information - interpret meaning and the significance of information and arguments - test data, interpretations, conclusions, and arguments for validity

-Function in a variety of groupings, using collaborative and cooperative skills and strategies
+• function in a variety of groupings, using collaborative and cooperative skills and strategies

-7.6.1 explain how events in the early 20th century led Canada towards independence
+7.6.1 explain how events in the early-20th century led Canada towards independence

-- explain the different perspectives on what the peoples of Canada at that time felt about the relationship between Canada and Britain, and between Canada and the United States - explain how events like the Boer War, the Alaskan Boundary Dispute and the Naval Crisis affected the relationships between Canada, and Britain and between Canada and the United States
+- explain the different perspectives on what the peoples of Canada at that time felt about Canada, Britain, and the United States - explain how events like the Boer War, the Alaskan Boundary Dispute, and the Naval Crisis affected the relationships between Canada and Britain, and Canada and the United States - The Boer War is also referred to as the South African War in many resources.

-• participate in pairs and use the following organizer to define the term imperialism.
-(The same exercise may be completed for the term empire).
+• participate in pairs and use the following organizer to define the term "imperialism".
+(The same exercise may be completed for the term "empire.")